 If you use a propane torch to remove bubbles, you must keep the flame at a distance and keep it moving constantly.
 Don't let the flame touch the epoxy at all, and don't hold it over any particular spot for more than a full second, as this is the point at which it may cause heat damage to the epoxy.

-I brushed on a seal coat, but the brush left behind stroke marks.
+The brush I used left behind stroke marks.
 What can I do?

-This is normal.
 Once you've applied your flood coat or deep pour coat, the brush strokes will vanish as the new epoxy meshes with the seal coat to essentially become one thick layer.
-These strokes will no longer be present
+Any stroke marks will be gone.

 What supplies do I need to apply a seal coat?

-Aside from the table top epoxy itself, you'll need the following for your seal coat:
+Aside from the epoxy itself, you'll need the following for your seal coat:

-You can find these supplies on our website or at most home improvement stores.
+You can find all of these supplies and more on our website, as well as at most home improvement stores.

 Our step-by-step guide to applying a seal coat